elemental-design/style-guide/README.md

 # Elemental Style Guide

-Generate a **cross-platform** style guide from a JSON theme based on our schema.
+Generate a **cross-platform** style guide from a JSON theme based on a design system schema.

 **Supported Outputs**